sergi-casbas/ArrestDBJS/README.md

 	(U)pdate > PUT    /table/id
 	(D)elete > DELETE /table/id

-To put this into practice below are some example of how you would use the ArrestDB API:
+To put this into practice below are some example of how you would use the PHPDBAPI API:

 	# Get all rows from the "customers" table
 	GET http://api.example.com/customers/